Luiggi370z/money-exchange-angular2/README.md

 * Sass.

 ## File Structure
-We use the component approach in our starter.
 This is the new standard for developing Angular apps and a great way to ensure maintainable code by encapsulation of our behavior logic.
 A component is basically a self contained app usually in a single file or a folder with each concern as a file: style, template, specs and component class.
 Here's how it looks:
 ```
-angular-starter/
+money-exchange-angular2/
  ├──config/                        * our configuration
  │   ├──helpers.js                 * helper functions for our configuration files
  │   ├──spec-bundle.js             * ignore this magic that sets up our Angular testing environment